-Login to Nagios XI and navigate to Configure > Core Config Manager > Tools > User Macros.
+1. Login to Nagios XI and navigate to Configure > Core Config Manager > Tools > User Macros.

-The User Macros tab is the default tab selected.
-The User Macros section will appear differently depending on how the User Macros component is configured.

-Redact Displayed Values option is Enabled:

-All values will be redacted and will appear with \\\\\

-You cannot edit existing values or add new values The Update button is NOT displayed

-Redact Displayed Values option is Disabled:

-All values will be shown

-You can edit existing values and add new values

-The Update button is displayed

-The screenshot on the previous page is an example of this.
+- 2. The User Macros tab is the default tab selected.
+The User Macros section will appear differently depending on how the User Macros component is configured. - a.
+Redact Displayed Values option is Enabled: - i.
+All values will be redacted and will appear with \\\\\ - ii.
+You cannot edit existing values or add new values - iii.
+The Update button is NOT displayed - b.
+Redact Displayed Values option is Disabled: - i.
+All values will be shown - ii.
+You can edit existing values and add new values - iii.
+The Update button is displayed - iv.
+The screenshot above is an example of this.